 Belinda teaches the "Hand Therapy and Splinting" course that the University of South Australia to undergraduate Occupational Therapy students.
 She was on the committee to organise the national Australian Hand Therapy Association (AHTA) conference in Adelaide in 2017.
 She was also a part of the marketing committee to assist promote the association.

 Kathy is an Occupational Therapist and an Accredited Hand Therapist (as awarded by the Australian Hand Therapy Association).
 She has over 30 years experience in private practice, treating a wide range of hand problems, including post-operative management and care for trauma, following elective surgery and many degenerative hand conditions.
 Her expertise include fractures, tendon and nerve injuries, crush injuries, joint replacement, Dupuytren's disease, and degenerative arthritis.
 She is also passional about managing non-operative hand conditions with a large referral base from general practitioners, physiotherapists, massage therapists and other allied health professionals.

-Kathy has been a full Member of the AHTA since 1986 and has been actively involved in this national association, more recently being the convenor of the 2017 National AHTA Conference.
+Kathy has been a full Member of the AHTA since 1986 and has been actively involved in this national association.
+Recently Kathy was the convenor of the 2017 National AHTA Conference, along with Belinda.
 She has taught the post graduate Orthotic Fabrication Certificate Courses run through the AHTA since 2006 and is currently mentoring therapists wishing to upgrade to full Members of the AHTA.